btroncone/learn-rxjs/operators/error_handling/catch.md

 # catch
 ####signature: `catch(project : function): Observable`

-## Gracefully handle errors in observable sequence
+## Gracefully handle errors in an observable sequence.

 ---
 :warning:  Remember to return an observable from the catch function!